Top NZ horse trainer Stephen McKee ordered to pay $370k to young paralysed rider Sophia Malthus

 But she soon lost control.

-"Unfortunately this lead to panic," Judge Sainsbury said.
+"Unfortunately this led to panic," Judge Sainsbury said.
 "An inexperienced rider reacting to the horse only made things worse."

 Those around the track attempted to shut the gates to keep the horse from bolting, but the animal gained speed and headed straight for the perimeter fence.